perfect-oblivion/action-service-responder/README.md

 }
 ```

 Very often, this is as complex as your actions (controllers) will need to be.

 1. The action receives the request.
 2. The data from the request is passed to the appropriate service.
+(See [note on Service parameters](*note-on-service-parameters-and-properties))
 3. The return value of the Service call is given to the responder to handle as it sees fit.

 > Validation can be handled within the service's validator, which we will show in a moment([see Service Validators](#service-validators)).
 If you prefer not to use the service's validation, there's nothing stopping you from validating in your controller or using Laravel's form requests.

 ### Services